Seattle's best: Beyond the Space Needle

 "The original idea, of course, is you're in this unbelievable rotating saucer," Kundig says.
 With the renovation, Kundig speaks passionately about preservation and invisibility.
 "You're keeping the magic, keeping the spirit of the original idea and upgrading those things that need to be upgraded."

-Kundig continues to work with clients all over the world (his work is in particular demand among art collectors), so he travels constantly.
+Kundig continues to work with clients all over the world, so he travels constantly.
 "I'm always reminded when I fly back into Seattle what a beautiful place and a lucky place I live."

 He shares his favorite local spots (including a few of his own design) to contextualize an evolving urban and natural landscape: